ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 ###
 **Figure 10** through **Figure 21** are companion figures to the correlation heatmapping shown in **Fig. 9**.
 These figures show, across all 15x15 puzzle days (black) and by-puzzle-day (colored), scatterplots of select features of interest vs IS1 raw solve times at the level of individual puzzles.
 A feature distribution density plot (FDP) shows puzzle day-specific trends in the distribution of each plotted feature.

 Though most features had at least a moderate correlation strength with IS1 solve times across all 15x15 puzzles, at the by-puzzle-day level these correlations were typically stronger for the more difficult puzzle days (Sat, in particular).
 It is very likely that the wider ranges of feature values in later week puzzle days (compare per day widths in the FDPs or x-axis extents in the scatterplots) is related to this finding.
-There may be threshold values per feature below/above which the feature's effect is not significant in comparison with the effects of solver aptitude (see discussion above about **Fig. 9**, and also see **Fig. 21**).
-Early week puzzles may also simply not be difficult enough overall for certain features to have discernable impacts on solve times.
-This is especially true with respect to grid features, as they will always necessarily interact with the difficulty of the content of the clue and/or answer contained within.
+There may be threshold values per feature below/above which the feature's effect (yes I'm being a bad boy making causal conjectures here) is not significant in comparison with the effects of solver aptitude (see discussion above about **Fig. 9**, and also see **Fig. 21**).
+Early week puzzles may also simply not be difficult enough overall for given features (especially grid features, as a clue is only as difficult as the answer content that it houses) to have discernable impacts on solve times.

 Each figure caption for **Figs. 10-21** compares the correlation strength for a given feature for IS1 with that for the global median solver (GMS) over the same set of puzzles.
 While GMS correlations were uniformly directionally the same as for IS1, they were also uniformly *stronger* than those for IS1.
 My hunch is that this was related to the more variable per day baseline sole performance of IS1 relative to the GMS (**see Figs. 1 and 2**).
 Proving or disproving this hunch will require running the correlations (per solver) against times adjusted for each day-specific 10-puzzle moving average (stay tuned...).